‘Dene Delivers’ modular rapid housing unit to Katlo’deeche First Nation near Hay River, NWT

-Last week a modular show home was presented at the K’atlodeeche First Nation which may begin to provide some long-term solutions to the pressure on housing within the Dene Nation.
+A modular show home home was presented at the K’atlodeeche First Nation which may begin to provide some long-term solutions to the pressure on housing within the Dene Nation.

 Kirk Fowler, salesperson and business development with Grande Prairie-based Eagle Building Solutions said that he has been working closely with the Dene Nation since about November 2020 to come up with a prototype for a modular home that best meets the needs of Northerners.